craigmckeachie/handsonreact/docs/labs/ts/18-HTTP-GET.md

    }
    ```

-1. **Implement** the loading of the data from the API after the intial component render in a `useEffect` hook.
+1. **Implement** the loading of the data from the API after the initial component render in a `useEffect` hook.
 Follow these specifications.

    1. **Set** state of `loading` to `true`
    2. Call the API: `projectAPI.get(1)`.